karatelabs/karate/README.md

     <version>2.22.2</version>
 </plugin>
 ```

+> There is an issue with the `0.9.4` JUnit 5 dependencies, you will need to manually add [`junit-jupiter-engine` as a dependency](https://github.com/intuit/karate/issues/823#issuecomment-509608205).

 To run a single test method, for example the `testTags()` in the example above, you can do this: